 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Justin is from Kenya.
+He has 9 children.
 He needs a loan of $500 to repair the poshomill and purchase petrol for the machine.

 Justin, a father of nine from Marafa, Kenya, operates a poshomill which is used to grind maize.
 He currently lacks the capital needed to repair a broken piece of machinery.

 With a loan through World Vision, Justin will be able to repair his machinery and ability to serve customers.
 He will then be able to attract her customers and generate income.
 Additional income created will allow him to better provide for his family and improve their standard of living through paying his children's school fees